delftdata/master-thesis-kit/thesis/README.md

 # Master Thesis Template

 This directory contains all the latex files that you will need to write your master thesis.
-Please read the instructions carefully below.
+Talk to your advisor about how to structure it, and how to break down content into chapters.
+Don't forget to consult [Jennifer Widom's writing tips](https://cs.stanford.edu/people/widom/paper-writing.html).

 ## Building